Healthy Eating at The Brent

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit.

 Applying for your entitlement of a ‘free school meal’ could help us to secure maximum funding from the Government for the whole school.
-If you think your child may be eligible for Free School Meals, please go to www.kent.gov.uk
+If you think your child may be eligible for Free School Meals, in the first instance please speak to the School Office as your child may already have been registered using the information you provided on our Admission Forms.
+If your circumstances have changed we are able to apply on your behalf or go to www.kent.gov.uk

 Payment of school dinner money is easy, simply -

-TCS use Arbor – an online payment service which allows you to pay for school dinners quickly and easily on your smartphone, tablet or computer.
+Via Arbor – our online payment service which allows you to pay for school dinners quickly and easily on your smartphone, tablet or computer.
 You will be able to top up your dinner money account electronically, using credit or debit cards and will receive automatic reminders when your balance is running low.

 If you have an Android or Apple smartphone, we would highly recommend you download the free Arbor App so that you can make easy, online payments on the go.